alledevops/serverless-api-gateway-lambda-dynamodb/README.md

 The project consists of **three main components**:
 1. **Amazon API Gateway:** Serves as the frontend for the API, routing HTTP requests to the appropriate Lambda function.
 2. **AWS Lambda:** A Python 3.7 Lambda function acts as the backend, handling various operations and interacting with the DynamoDB table.
-3. **DynamoDB:** The NoSQL database service stores data, and we create a table with a primary key for efficient data retrieval.
+3. **DynamoDB:** The NoSQL database service stores data, and I create a table with a primary key for efficient data retrieval.

 ![High-Level Design](https://cdn.hashnode.com/res/hashnode/image/upload/v1690899236087/dd4f2db8-6930-4c67-819a-599a0db1e97e.png)